What Is The Optimal Diet For My Pet?

 Our dogs should be eating a diet they are designed to eat.
-Fresh meat, Offal (liver, heart, kidneys etc) and a small amount of fresh vegetables (note – some veg is toxic to dogs!)
-Dogs thrive on this type of BARF dog food diet (Biologically Appropriate Dog Food) because they are eating what they are designed to eat, it really is that simple!
+Fresh meat, Offal (liver, heart, kidneys etc), and a small number of fresh vegetables (note – some vegetables are toxic to dogs!
+See our guide on dogs and vegetables for more information).
+You can learn more about the benefits of a raw food diet here.